 Pupils who identify as LGBTQ+ or are assumed to be LGBTQ+ are likely to be more vulnerable to abuse.
-At St Patrick's Catholic Primary School LGBTQ+ inclusion is promoted within the curriculum.

-St Patrick's Catholic Primary School encourages a range of ways for children and young people to report concerns [e.g., including online, via text, worry boxes, and face to face.
+St Patrick's encourages a range of ways for children and young people to report concerns [e.g., including online, via text, worry boxes, and face to face.
 Using peer support is another way to give pupils the opportunity to discuss difficult topics and get the help needed.]

-Keeping Children Safe in Education 2022 requires governing bodies and proprietors to ensure that children are taught about safeguarding, including online safety, as part of providing a 'broad and balanced curriculum.'
+Keeping Children Safe In Education 2023 requires governing bodies/board of trustees and proprietors to ensure that children are taught about safeguarding, including online safety, as part of providing a 'broad and balanced curriculum.'